tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 `Export` response includes a `result_code` field, which indicates whether the server was able to successfully process the received data.
 Possible values for `result_code` field are:

 - `Success` - telemetry data is successfully processed by the server.
+If the server receives an empty request (a request that does not carry any telemetry data) the server SHOULD respond with `Success`.

 - `FailedNoneRetryable` - processing of telemetry data failed.
 The client MUST NOT retry sending the same telemetry data.
 The telemetry data MUST be dropped.
 This for example can happen when the request contains bad data and cannot be deserialized or otherwise processed by the server.
 The client SHOULD maintain a counter of such dropped data.